Health and Safety

 Ensure the safety and health of all workers at construction sites and create comfortable workplace environments

-The Obayashi Basic Principles assert that we value everyone we come in contact with in our business.
+The Obayashi Basic Principles state "value each person with a stake in our business".
 We therefore make the safety of our construction sites, where so many people work, a top priority.
 We also practice health and safety day to day under our Health and Safety Policies.

 Health and Safety Policies